Freedom of information

 What can I request?

-You can seek any recorded information that you think we may hold.
+You can seek any recorded information that you think the Trust may hold.

 If the information is environmental, we will respond according to the Environmental Information Regulations 2004.
 You do not have to know whether the information you want is covered by the Environmental Information Regulations or the FOI Act.
 When you make a request, we will decide which law applies.